howardlhw/Mousehunt/README.md

 ## Step 4 - Executing script

 Update the following section with the updated codes.
 The instance will run automatically when automateHunt is called.
 The parameters of automate hunt to pass into can be found in the respective sections.

+You can execute this script by using `python app.py`

 ```
 def runHornContinuously():